Stop Asking Genealogists How Far Back Have Traced Their Genealogy

-Doing family history means validating relationships and identifying supporting documentation about each individual on your family tree.
-It means going beyond birth, marriage, and death records and exploring census, land, tax, newspaper, and probate records, to name a few.
+Searching for ancestry means validating relationships and identifying supporting documentation about each individual on your family tree.
+It means going beyond birth, marriage, and death records to explore census, land, tax, newspaper, and probate records, to name a few.

 On the conservative side, let's say it takes me 10 hours to research each of my 128 direct ancestors, which would reach my 5th great-grandparents).
-It would take me 8 years working an average of 3 hours a week.
+So it would take me eight years working an average of 3 hours a week.

-Would those 8 years of working casually on my 128 ancestors mean I'm more or less experienced than a person who says they have a family tree with 10,000 names in it?
+Would those eight years of working casually on my 128 ancestors mean I'm more or less experienced than someone who says they have a family tree with 10,000 names in it?